Elephant Appreciation Day

 "Take cover; climb a tree; lie down; protect your face; and know what an angry elephant looks like!"

-Gentle readers of this page would never make an elephant angry, but it is good to know the signs anyway which include: rocking of the foot (swings one of the feet up and down), kicking up dust; ears out; shaking of the head; still tail; and trumpeting!
+Gentle readers of this page would never make an elephant angry, but it is good to know the signs anyway which include: rocking of the foot or swinging one of the feet up and down, kicking up dust; ears out; shaking of the head; still tail; and trumpeting!
 And if stampeding occurs, skip change of step to safety right away!
 A stampede is mass impulse among herd animals or a crowd of people in which the group collectively begins running, often in an attempt to escape a perceived threat.
 Non-human species also associated with stampede behavior include zebras, cattle, blue wildebeests, wild horses, rhinoceroses, and walruses!
 Elephants, in reality, are generally peaceful animals and not prone to stampeding without reason.
 Females may, however, be aggressive when young calves are present and bulls can be exceptionally aggressive during musth.
 All elephants may become aggressive when sick, injured or harassed!
-So ... appreciate rather than harass any elephants today! 🐘🐘🐘
+So ... appreciate your elephants today and consider investigating rescue and sanctuary organizations! 🐘🐘🐘

 Elephant Appreciation Day, September 22th, was founded in 1996 by pachyderm lover Wayne Hepburn after his daughter gave him a paperweight of elephants on parade and he became fascinated by them.